Wandering along a thoughtfully designed pathway feels like strolling through a living storybook.

 Slate is available in a wide variety of colors and textures, making it a versatile material for any landscape design.
 It can add natural beauty and character to any outdoor space.

-Slate is a low-maintenance material that can be cleaned easily with a broom or a garden hose.
+Another benefit to slate is that it is a low-maintenance material that can be cleaned easily with a broom or a garden hose.
 Slate is a slip-resistant material, making it a safe option for pathways, especially in wet conditions.

 10. Rustic Wood Chip Pathways

 Wood chip walkways are inexpensive and make for a cost- effective way to design a pathway.
 They also work well for wet areas because they are permeable.
 Wood chips reduce the risk of erosion and stormwater runoff.
 Another benefit of a wood chip path is that it’s low maintenance.

 The wood chips can be made from a variety of sources, such as trees that have been removed from a property, or from sawmills or wood-processing plants.
 The wood chips are typically spread over a prepared surface, such as a compacted gravel base, and then compacted to create a stable surface for the pathway.

 Cedar chips: Naturally rot-resistant and aromatic, cedar chips provide a clean, fresh look.

 Hemlock chips: Inexpensive and long-lasting, hemlock chips are a popular choice for garden paths.